 Should You Install Your Own Epoxy Flooring?

-You might want to consider a few factors if you’re thinking about installing epoxy flooring on your own.
+You might want to consider a few factors if you’re thinking about installing residential epoxy flooring on your own.
 First of all, epoxy floor installation can take a lot of time.
 Adding epoxy to your floors involves multiple steps, from preparation to adding additional coatings.
-Preparing the floor for coating and applying the epoxy can take hours, and the process of waiting for each layer to dry and adding more coats can span multiple days.
-Therefore, before committing to completing the job on your own, you should be sure that you have ample time to dedicate to the project.
-You should also keep in mind that a DIY epoxy floor will need to be coated again yearly, while a professional job will typically last up to 10 years.
+Preparing the floor for coating and applying the epoxy can take hours, and the process of waiting for each layer to dry and adding more coats can span multiple days with DIY kits.
+Therefore, before committing to completing the job on your own, you should be sure that you have ample time to dedicate to your epoxy garage floor or interior epoxy flooring project.

 Another key factor you should consider is your comfort level and experience working with chemicals and the tools needed to complete the job.
 If you do not feel confident in your ability to safely apply the chemicals or work with the necessary equipment, you should leave it up to a professional.